flowkey/piano-recording-task/README.md

 ## Task Instruction

-Please copy this codebase to your Github/Gitlab account using [Github Importer](https://help.github.com/en/articles/importing-a-repository-with-github-importer) / [Gitlab Importer](https://docs.gitlab.com/ee/user/project/import/repo_by_url.html) or by cloning it (don't create a fork!).
-Then add a Pull Request implementing the following functionality:
+1. Please copy this codebase to your Github/Gitlab account using [Github Importer](https://help.github.com/en/articles/importing-a-repository-with-github-importer) / [Gitlab Importer](https://docs.gitlab.com/ee/user/project/import/repo_by_url.html) or by cloning it (don't create a fork!).
+Your copy of this repository can either be public repository with a different name or a private one which you will share with your interviewer.

+2. Add a Pull Request (to merge your changes to `master` of your copy, not this repository!) implementing the following functionality:
 **Enable the user of the app to record a sequence of keys played on the Piano UI as a "Song" and replay it.**

-### Implementation requirements
+### Implementation guidelines
 - Focus on **clean, readable code** and **simplicity**
 - Use the [graphql-server](graphql-server) to store and retrieve songs (here the docs for client-side [Queries](https://www.apollographql.com/docs/react/essentials/queries/) & [Mutations](https://www.apollographql.com/docs/react/essentials/mutations/))
+- Continue to use `npm` as package manager, don't switch to `yarn`

 ### Product requirements
 - Provide a button to start/stop recording a sequence of keys played on the Piano UI